Decline of newspapers: Causes

 The newspaper industry has always been cyclical, and the industry has weathered previous troughs.
-Television's arrival in the 1950s began the decline of newspapers as most people's source of daily news.
+Television's growth in the 1950s began the decline of newspapers as most people's source of daily news.
 But the explosion of the Internet in the 1990s increased the range of media choices available to the average reader while further cutting into newspapers' dominance as the source of news.
 Television and the Internet both bring news to the consumer faster and in a more visual style than newspapers, which are constrained by their physical format and their physical manufacturing and distribution.
 Competing mediums also offer advertisers moving images and sound.
 And the Internet search function allows advertisers to tailor their pitch to readers who have revealed what they are seeking—an enormous advantage.

-The Internet has also gone a step further than television in eroding the advertising income of newspapers, as — unlike broadcast media—it proves a convenient vehicle for classified advertising, particularly in categories such as jobs, vehicles, and real estate.
+The Internet has also gone a step further than television in eroding the advertising income of newspapers, as — unlike broadcast media—it provides a convenient vehicle for classified advertising, particularly in categories such as jobs, vehicles, and real estate.
 Free services like Craigslist have decimated the classified advertising departments of newspapers, some of which depended on classifieds for 70% of their ad revenue.
 Research has shown that Craigslist cost the newspaper industry $5.4 billion from 2000 to 2007, and that changes on the classified side of newspaper business led to an increase in subscription prices, a decrease in display advertising rates, and impacted the online strategy of some newspapers.
 At the same time, newspapers have been pinched by consolidation of large department stores, which once accounted for substantial advertising sums.

 Conversely, political scientist Robert D. Putnam found in Bowling Alone (2000) that Americans who watched television news were more likely to read a daily newspaper rather than less, that network television news viewership in the 1990s was falling faster than newspaper circulation, that cable news channels and news websites were drawing upon a declining segment of the population that regularly followed the news rather than expanding its size, and that the decline of news readership and viewership was attributable instead to generational differences of interest in news between the Greatest Generation and Silent Generation versus Baby boomers and Generation X.